Eugenia Apostol: Early career

-Apostol claims that it was because her husband was the defence secretary's favourite engineer that she was allowed to launch a woman's magazine at a time when Ferdinand Marcos was closing down many publications, allowing only pro-government titles to operate.
-The magazine's publishers, former executives of the Manila Chronicle, sought Apostol's aid in gaining the intercession of Defence Secretary Juan Ponce Enrile for the approval of their application to publish.
-Apostol became editor of the Woman's Home Companion, the first Martial Law women's magazine in the Philippines.
-Apostol quit Woman's Home Companion in 1975 to launch Mr & Ms magazine.
-Amongst her shareholders was Christina Ponce Enrile wife of the Defence Secretary Juan Ponce Enrile.
-The magazine struggled for some years before it broke even due, Apostol says, to a crowded women's magazine market.
+Apostol claimed that it was because her husband Jose was Enrile's favorite engineer that she was allowed to launch a woman's magazine at a time when Ferdinand Marcos was closing down many publications, allowing only pro-government titles to operate.
+The magazine's publishers, former executives of the Manila Chronicle, sought Apostol's aid in gaining the intercession of Defense Secretary Enrile for the approval of their application to publish.
+In late 1972, Apostol became editor of the Woman's Home Companion, the first women's magazine established in the Philippines during martial law.
+Apostol quit Woman's Home Companion in 1975.
+In March 1976, she established the Ex Libris Publishing Company, Inc. alongside Defense Secretary Enrile and his wife Cristina through their JAKA Investments Corporation.
+After a few months, the publisher struggled with its finances, and by September 1976 was assisted by businessmen Luis Villafuerte and Ramon Siy in additional funding and the restructuring Ex Libris, after which Apostol launched the Mr. & Ms. magazine in 1977.
+Ex Libris became Mr. & Ms. Publishing Co., Inc., and was operated as a partnership among friends, with the Apostol couple, the Enrile couple, Villafuerte and Siy having equal shares in the company (1000 each) up to the mid-1980s.
+According to Apostol, the magazine struggled for five years before it broke even due to a crowded women's magazine market.

-Apostol published a series of Mr & Ms supplements authored by Nick Joaquin - re-tellings of Philippine legends and mythology which were later bound as Pop Stories for Groovy Kids, recognized as an important contribution to the history of children's fiction in the Philippines.
+She published a series of Mr. & Ms. supplements authored by Nick Joaquin - re-tellings of Philippine legends and mythology which were later bound as Pop Stories for Groovy Kids, recognized as an important contribution to the history of children's fiction in the Philippines.

-Politicalization
+Politicization

 During the dictatorship of Ferdinand Marcos, Apostol used the variety magazine as a platform to air anti-government views, publishing articles that would otherwise be banned in less independent media.
-In December 1982 the National Intelligence Bureau summoned eight women journalists including Apostol for interrogation at an army camp - described by outright "intimidation" by Ceres Doyo, one of the women interrogated.
-When opposition leader Benigno Aquino Jr. was assassinated, Apostol launched a weekly supplement to Mr & Ms devoted entirely to anti-Marcos politics, Mr & Ms Special Edition.
+In December 1982 the National Intelligence Bureau summoned eight women journalists including Apostol for interrogation at an army camp – described by outright "intimidation" by Ceres Doyo, one of the women interrogated.
+When opposition leader Benigno Aquino Jr. was assassinated, Apostol launched a weekly supplement to Mr. & Ms. devoted entirely to anti-Marcos politics, Mr. & Ms. Special Edition.